10 Habits That Will Make You Smarter

 Social interaction stimulates your brain and can help prevent cognitive decline.
 To stay socially active, spend time with friends and family regularly.

-When you spend time with smart people it makes you smart as well by exposing you to their opinions thus, helping you to diversify your learning experience.
+When you spend time with smart people, it makes you smart as well by exposing you to their opinions, thus helping you diversify your learning experience.

-You can also join clubs, groups, or organizations that interest you, by doing this, you’ll engage in meaningful and engaging conversation,
+You can also join clubs, groups, or organizations that interest you; by doing this, you’ll engage in meaningful and engaging conversation,

 Engage in meaningful conversations and debates to challenge your thinking and expand your perspectives.